 A Guide to Using Guilt for Your Good

 Stepping out of the shadow of porn and into the light is one of the most difficult things to do.
 Maybe you have a partner who doesn’t know about these behaviors of yours.
-Maybe your partner is aware that porn used to be an issue, but is under the assumption that it is a thing of the past.
-Maybe your partner has caught you using porn in the past and you swore that would be the last time only to find yourself hiding your behaviors once again.
+Maybe your partner is aware that porn used to be an issue but is under the assumption that it is a thing of the past.
+Maybe your partner has caught you using porn in the past, and you swore that would be the last time, only to find yourself hiding your behaviors once again.
 Regardless of how this information is being concealed and from who, it can be one of the most difficult decisions to make these things known.
-To set the tone for this post I want to assure you that you are not alone, and there is a way out.
-Two of the general emotional experiences which tend to muddy the waters and sow confusion are the experiences of guilt and shame.
+To set the tone for this post, I want to assure you that you are not alone and that there is a way out.
+Two of the general emotional experiences that tend to muddy the waters and sow confusion are the experiences of guilt and shame.
 These experiences often get tangled up and even used synonymously when describing one’s experiences of recovery.

 Shame says: